maRT1gaS/cloudflare-docs/content/workers/examples/signing-requests.md

 ---
 weight: 1000
 type: example
 summary: Sign and verify a request using the HMAC and SHA-256 algorithms or return a 403.
 tags:
   - Security
   - WebCrypto
 pcx-content-type: configuration
+title: Sign requests
 ---

 # Sign requests